What is Arista Networks' risk, return, and volatility like?

 CAGR per worst drawdownArista Networks's CAGR bar sits above zero, the max drawdown bar sits below.
 Calmar is the ratio of those two magnitudes — a shallow drawdown bar with a tall CAGR bar produces a strong Calmar.

 Calmar ratio Arista Networks's Calmar ratio measures return per unit of max drawdown.
 It is useful when the path of losses matters as much as the final return.
-1Y: 5.08; Since inception: 0.85.
+1Y: 2.49; 5Y: 0.96.

 Calmar is computed on each asset's full 365-day lookback and uses the max drawdown over that same window.